 With the English alphabet you lay the most important foundation for learning the English language.
 The following explanations and exercises will help you learn both the spelling and pronunciation of the 26 different letters.
 As the content on this page is very extensive, we recommend that you complete this learning unit in several steps.
 Downloading our free learning materials will also help you to practice the English alphabet anytime and anywhere.
+You can then apply what you have learned directly in our "Spelling" unit.
 Good luck and have fun!

 - Before you get started: Some helpful explanations

 - The spelling and pronunciation of the individual letters